ioannesfifth/calculator-mess/README.md

 You can also add the `-v` flag to show the different numbers that were used for the calc.

+You can use `-r <number of rotations>` to calculate for multiple rotations.

 ### **Schemas & Tests**

 If your scenario fails to load, you may just have some missing fields.
 You can cross reference the error you got with the schemas in the `./cm/schemas` folder.